microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![dim table advanced editor](/5-Power%20BI/assets/pq%20editor%20dim%20table%20advanced%20editor.jpg)

-#### Note: The M code provided below is accompanied by comments following "//" that elucidate the purpose of each step.
-You can conveniently copy and paste the entire M code into the Advanced Editor within Power Query Editor.
+<span style="color:green">*Note: The M code provided below is accompanied by comments following "//" that elucidate the purpose of each step.
+You can conveniently copy and paste the entire M code into the Advanced Editor within Power Query Editor.*</span>

 ```M
 let